NodeJS Express Login Authentication with JWT and MySQL

 With the core logic out of the way, we can now create a dedicated router class for routing requests to the controller functions.

-To do so, create a file named routes.ts
+To do so, create a file named routes.ts within the src folder.

 import { Router } from "express";